The Trees at Keele

 Uses: Grown as an ornamental tree in UK but in its native habitat foresters sometimes consider it to be a pest tree because its shade tolerance makes it difficult to control and it is often present in great numbers in the understory.

-Location : One in the special collection - compartment 24;square K10.
+Location : One in the special collection by the Memorial Garden; square K10; tag 14.